Who this is for

 Postage, cover and parcel handling

-The label we send is Royal Mail Special Delivery Guaranteed, tracked end to end, signed for on delivery, and arranged with compensation cover of up to £2,500 per parcel.
-If a lot is worth more than that, message us before posting and we will arrange the right approach, additional cover, or splitting items across more than one parcel.
-See postage and insurance and how we handle your parcel for the full detail.
+The label we send is Royal Mail Special Delivery Guaranteed, tracked end to end and signed for on delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+If a lot may be worth more than that, message us before posting and we will split the lot across more than one parcel, each with its own label, tracking number and cover, at no charge.
+See postage and cover and how we handle your parcel for the full detail.

 If you decide not to sell